Lumpsum Calculator India (2026)

 • ✅ Lowers risk via Rupee Cost Averaging.

-• ✅ Disciplined monthly savings.
+• ✅ Disciplined monthly savings approach.

 Lumpsum Formula Used